David Harvey

-David W. Harvey FBA (born 31 October 1935) is a British-born Marxist economic geographer, podcaster and Distinguished Professor of anthropology and geography at the Graduate Center of the City University of New York (CUNY), though he often claims to prefer the term Marxian.
-He received his PhD in geography from the University of Cambridge in 1961.
+David William Harvey FBA (born 31 October 1935) is a British-American academic best known for Marxist analyses that focus on urban geography as well as the economy more broadly.
+He is a Distinguished Professor of anthropology and geography at the Graduate Center of the City University of New York (CUNY).
 Harvey has authored many books and essays that have been prominent in the development of modern geography as a discipline.
 He is a proponent of the idea of the right to the city.

 In 2007, Harvey was listed as the 18th most-cited author of books in the humanities and social sciences in that year, as established by counting citations from academic journals in the Thomson Reuters ISI database.

 Early life and education

 David W. Harvey was born in 1935 in Gillingham, Kent.
-He attended Gillingham Grammar School for Boys and St John's College, Cambridge (for both his undergraduate and post-graduate studies).
+He attended Gillingham Grammar School for Boys and St John's College, Cambridge, for both his undergraduate and post-graduate studies.
 Harvey's early work, beginning with his PhD (on hops production in 19th century Kent), was historical in nature, emerging from a regional-historical tradition of inquiry widely used at Cambridge and in Britain at that time.
 Historical inquiry runs through his later works (for example on Paris).